GrandpaBond/pxt-heading/README.md

 influences and so calculate the fixed biases to be applied to each axis reading.
 Additionally, to smooth out any jitter, we always use a rolling average of seven consecutive readings.

-Unfortunately, the other factors sre outside our control, and will inevitably limit the accuracy and repeatability of reported headings.
+Unfortunately, the other factors lie outside our control, and will inevitably limit the accuracy and repeatability of reported headings.

 ## heading.scan()
 It is obviously not feasible for this extension to know how to turn every buggy in any particular direction, so you must first set it spinning on-the-spot (by running its motors in opposite directions) and then call the heading.scan() function to perform a magnetic scan of 3-D readings.
-The scanning time specified should be sufficient to complete one or two full rotations.
+The scanning time specified should be sufficient to complete at least two full rotations.

 ## heading.setNorth()
 Because this extension can't know just how the microbit is mounted your particular buggy, you need to point it towards North and then call this function (after first performing a heading.scan()) to register that direction as zero degrees.
-It will analyse the data collected during the scan to choose the appropriate axes and how to calibrate them.
+It will analyse the data collected during the scan to choose the best axes and how to calibrate them.

-As an interesting by-product, it will return the spin-rate of the buggy during the previous scan (in RPM), letting you compare the effects of setting different motor speeds.
+As an interesting by-product, it will return the spin-rate (in RPM) of the buggy during its latest scan, letting you compare the effects of setting different motor speeds.

 ## heading.degrees()